x794/BTLathe/README.md

 # BTLathe
-CNC Lathe machine, controlled by from Android via ESP32-S3 by BLE, servo57 by rs485
+CNC Lathe machine, controlled with Android via ESP32-S3 by BLE, servo57 by rs485